a fee-based online consultation clinic for Obstetrics & Gynecology

 The main principles of management are:

-(a) to prevent further blood loss
+(a) Prevention of further blood loss.

-(b) to restore proper blood volume.
+(b) Restoration of proper blood volume.

 Treatment depends on whether the bleeding has occured before the placenta has separated from the uterine wall and been delivered or whether the placenta is still in place inside the uterus (Retained Placenta).

-In Retained Placenta:
+Retained Placenta:

 Where the placenta has been delivered but bleeding is still present:

 • Bimanual palpation of the uterus by gripping it with one hand over the abdomen and the other placed in the vagina stimulates the uterus to contract.
+Any large clots or tissue present in the lower part of the uterus that are preventing adequate contractions can be removed by the gloved hand.

 • The cervix, vagina and perineum is examined under proper light for any tears and injuries and if present, they are repaired.